solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Bicep

 Bicep is a declarative language for describing and deploying Azure resources.
 It offers concise syntax, reliable type safety, and support for code reuse.
 Bicep is a domain-specific language (DSL) used to deploy Azure resources declaratively.
 It is a transparent abstraction over Azure Resource Manager (ARM) templates.
 Bicep uses the same template language as ARM and JSON but with a cleaner syntax and improved type safety.
-Bicep is a great way to deploy Azure resources, including Azure Database for PostgreSQL Flexible Server.
+Bicep is a fantastic way to deploy Azure resources, including Azure Database for PostgreSQL Flexible Server.
 Azure provides a [Quickstart document](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-bicep) with Bicep code for a Flexible Server deployment.

 ### Terraform